Spicy Sweet & Sour Casserole

 Spread the sauerkraut on the chicken as evenly as possible.

-Make a new layer on the sauerkraut with the stewed pears slices.
+Make a new layer on the sauerkraut using the stewed pears slices.

 Cover the whole with the puree.
 Make sure that the puree is evenly distributed and especially that there are no “holes”.
 I normally use a large spoon dipped in warm water (to avoid “sticking”) to spread the puree and to make sure that the edges are also “sealed”.